digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/date-utilities.rst

 The :ref:`Calendar <module-daml-finance-util-date-calendar-17588>` module contains various utility functions related to business days and date adjustments.

-Business days and non-business days are distinguished by defining a holiday calendar, for example:
+To distinguish business days and non-business days, set a holiday calendar.
+The :ref:`HolidayCalendarData <type-daml-finance-interface-types-date-calendar-holidaycalendardata-60004>` type defines the set of non-business days by specifying the days of the week that belong to the weekend, as well as the dates of designated holidays.
+The following example sets Saturday and Sunday as weekend days and specifies some additional holidays:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Calendar.daml
   :language: daml
   :start-after: -- CREATE_HOLIDAY_CALENDAR_DATA_BEGIN
   :end-before: -- CREATE_HOLIDAY_CALENDAR_DATA_END

-The :ref:`HolidayCalendarData <type-daml-finance-interface-types-date-calendar-holidaycalendardata-60004>`
-type describes the set of non-business days by defining which days of the week belong to the weekend and which dates are additional holidays.

 We can now check whether a given date is a business day: